 One of the leading third-party developers in this area is Marco Altini, the founder of HRV4Training.com.

-The HRV4Training app on the iPhone provides you important HRV based insights that you can use for your training.
+The HRV4Training app on the iPhone provides important HRV-based insights that you can use for your training.

-You can check out some of his musings on medium and check out the app offerings to use detailed HRV based training via your Apple Watch.
+You can check out some of his musings on Medium and the app offerings using your Apple Watch to use detailed RV-based training.

 Training Today app on Apple Watch

-If you like Whoop’s recovery based science but are not yet ready to pay the monthly subscription, this might be one of the best Apple Watch apps to try out that can offer you insights into Recovery science.
+If you like Whoop’srecovery-basedd science but are not yet ready to pay the monthly subscription, this might be one of the best Apple Watch apps to try out that can offer insights into Recovery science.

-Training Today recommends training levels each day by looking at your Apple Health data and presenting a simple color-coded recommendation and chart.
+Training Today recommends daily training levels by looking at your Apple Health data and presenting a simple color-coded recommendation and chart.